anaswahla2/anaswahla2/README.md

 - 👋 Hi, I’m anas ahmad
 - 👀 I’m interested in coding and love to teach new things about the coding
-- 🌱 I’m currently learning coding from online tutorials via youtube and just take addmission in BS.CS
+- 🌱 I’m currently learning coding from online tutorials via youtube and just got addmission in BS.CS
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me through the emial ahmadannas176@gmail.com
 - 😄 Pronouns: he, his, him